ono/geckoboard-widget-notifier/README.md

 ## Hacking

-Hope sample bookmarklet has already gave you some idea, though, I put some tips that may help your hacking.
+Hope the sample bookmarklet has already gave you some idea, though, I write some tips that may help your hacking.

 #### Selecting Widget